Skip to main content

 • Activity(s) to be covered must take place within the academic term when the application is submitted.
 For example, an application submitted in the Winter quarter must be for an expense taking place in the Winter quarter.
 Exception: Students enrolled in the Spring quarter can participate in Professional Development activities in the Summer so long as they are still a student for the following academic year and submit their application before the deadline.

-Graduate School Preparation/Exams:
+Graduate School Preparation/Exams

 • These expense(s) are covered on behalf of the student.